 When competing interests collided in the CAR case, the approach from the networks were practically identical.
 Networks attempted to expose the other as ‘fake news’, an ironic tactic from fake accounts.
 Martin Kossipé, the leading fake persona of the French operation labels Russian operation content as fake news.
 This was a common tactic from both sides, attempting to expose each other on participating groups and pages.
 The operations resorted to comical satire, involving cartoon animations of stereotypes and ulterior motives in CAR involvement.
 Both operations falsely accused authentic accounts, highly likely by misinterpretation, to be fake.
 This undermined credibility of authentic behaviour in the cyber space and increases suspicion of widespread fake news.

 In a peculiar turn of events, the networks began to support each other.
 This was done by sharing one another’s post on the online community chats.
 The intent behind this approach is not clear but has a realistic probability of being an attempt to avoid ‘fake news’ suspicion.
 The accounts even befriended each other.
 This was all during the ongoing information war between the networks.
-As information warfare increases, this case study may be an example of what is to come.
+As information warfare increases, this case study on troll-on-troll activities may be an example of what is to come.
 Unfortunately, this approach will highly likely damage credibility of online discussions and deter potential contributors from engagement.

 Image: Bryce Durbin (link)